 At the time farming and Western interests wanted nothing more than being left along by Government.
 Beginning with Jeffrson in 1800, this is just what the Democrats provided.
 The Whigs stood for an expanded governmental role.
 In particular they wanted the Federal Government to finnce internal imprrovements, including roads, canals, railroads, dreging, and building roads and bridges.
 The lure of better connection with markets through internal improvements was especially popular in the West.
-A young Abraham Lincoln was an early Whig supporter.
+A young Abraham Lincoln who had to market goods by rafting doiwn the Mississippi was an early Whig supporter.

 The name of the part was derived from British politics.
 The Whigs were the party that often opposed royal policies.
 They were named after the radical Presbyterian group in Scotland, the Whigamores, which had opposed the divine right doctrine and the Stuart kings in the 17th century.
 The royalist faction came to be called the Tories after bands of Irish Catholics who had supported James II.
 British loyalists came to be called Tories during the American Revolution.